PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Theory

 The simplest inflationary models, such as single field slow-roll inflation, predict a nearly Gaussian spectrum of perturbations \citep{Maldacena_2003,Creminelli_2004}.
-However, many models deviate from these asumptions, which may lead to large primordial non-Gaussianities (PNG) \citep[eg.][]{Byrnes_2010,Ezquiaga_2022}.
+However, many models deviate from these assumptions, which may lead to large primordial non-Gaussianities (PNG) \citep[e.g.][]{Byrnes_2010,Ezquiaga_2022}.
 At first order, the amplitude of these deviations from Gaussianity is typically measured in terms of the first-order parameter \fnl.
 In the case of Gaussian fields, all the information is contained in the two-point function, and the higher-order statistics, such as the bispectrum and the trispectrum, are determined by the Wick theorem \citep{Desjacques_2018}.
-However, in the presence of PNGs, this relation is modified, and non-trivial contributions to the higher-order statistics may arise.
+However, this relation is modified in the presence of PNGs, and non-trivial contributions to the higher-order statistics may arise.

 At first order, this \fnl term induces a non-vanishing component in the bispectrum.
 Specifically, by splitting the primordial potential into a Gaussian and a non-Gaussian part as $\phi = \phi_G + \phi_{NG}$, it can be shown that the leading order contribution to the bispectrum is given by: